-- Function: get-java-field [jss] object field Coptional (try-harder running-in-osgi) Get the value of the FIELD contained in OBJECT.
-If OBJECT is a symbol it names a dot qualified static FIELD.
+- Function: set-java-field [jss] object field value & optional (try-harder running-in-osgi) Set the FIELD of OBJECT to VALUE.
+If OBJECT is a symbol, it names a dot qualified Java class to look for a static FIELD.
+If OBJECT is an instance of java:java-object, the associated is used to look up the static FIELD.